OHIO-ECT/ECT-Git-Tutorial-1/GitHub-Auth.md

 > SSH
 ```

-6. Enter Y to enter a new key.  n to not generate a key or selecting a key if one is presented are also options, but requires the user to understand the consequences of advanced key management.
+6. Enter Y to enter a new key.
+Use N to not generate a key or selecting a key if one is presented are also options, but requires the user to understand the consequences of advanced key management.

 ```
 ?
 Generate a new SSH key to add to your GitHub account?
 (Y/n) Y